 About The National Art Center, Tokyo

 The National Art Center, Tokyo is the national government’s fifth art institution to be organized under the umbrella of the Independent Administrative Institution National Museum of Art.
-The four other art institutions include The National Museum of Modern Art, Tokyo; The National Museum of Modern Art, Kyoto; The National Museum of Western Art; and The National Museum of Art, Osaka.
+The five other art institutions include The National Museum of Modern Art, Tokyo; The National Museum of Modern Art, Kyoto; National Film Archive of Japan; The National Museum of Western Art; and The National Museum of Art, Osaka.